strobeLANG/strobe/README.md

 # The Strobe Compiler
 The Strobe Compiler compiles Strobe code into DIF executeable that will be able to be executed in our VM.
-It isn't currently working because the parser needs to be re-worked and the code generator needs to be completed.

-Other than this, it doesn't have any known bugs, if you find some report them at [Issues](//github.com/mihail-mojsoski/Strobe/issues), so we can fix them.
+If you find some report them at [Issues](//github.com/mihail-mojsoski/Strobe/issues), so we can fix them.

 If you want to see how will the Strobe syntax look like, here it is:

 ```
-#include "bioslib.str"
+#include <bioslib.str>

 namespace Name {
 	function Main() {